Virtual disaster recovery to VMware ESXi

 - Any other data that is important to you.
 Supported data sources: Files and Folders, MS Exchange, and MS SQL.

-It is possible to back up a system containing dynamic disks (they are converted to basic disks during virtual disaster recovery).
-If a dynamic disk uses the MBR partition table, the total size of its dynamic volumes must not exceed 2TB.
+It is possible to back up a system containing dynamic disks, though it should be noted that these are converted to basic disks during virtual disaster recovery.

 Optional settings (for better restore speed)